 The Tea Shelf wants to contribute in spreading the popularity of the beverage by creating awareness about its best tastes and quality.
 According to Srinidhi,

 “This is possible only through a shift from cooking tea to brewing tea, which is why we focus only on premium loose tea leaves.
 The flavor profile and quality of loose tea leaves are much more superior to dust in teabags.”

 The company sources handpicked tea from across India (particularly Assam, Darjeeling, Kangra, and Nilgiri, etc) in selected quantities “to make sure only the freshest tea reach the consumer,” explains Srinidhi, who proudly adds that they count on very professional assistance for tea selection.
-“We are being assisted by J Thomas India, the largest and oldest tea auctioneer of the world.
-J Thomas is the pioneers of tea tasting, and has helped the Indian government to showcase Indian tea worldwide.”

 As for packaging, The Tea Shelf avoids conventional methods.
 Srinidhi says,